If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Spinal cord injuries are severe injuries that often lead to permanent paralysis.

-This is why it’s essential to understand the difference between backache and something more serious.
+This is why it’s essential to understand the difference between backache and intense pain.

 - Extreme back pain